sstsimulator/sst-macro/docs/developer/developer.md

   num_hops_to_node(node_id src, node_id dst) const = 0;
 ````

-These functions are documented at some length in the `topology.h` header file.
-The most important thing to distinguish here are \nodeid and \switchid types.
-These are both special opaque integer types that distinguish between a switch or internal object in the topology and a node or network endpoint.
+These functions are documented in the `topology.h` header file.
 The first few functions just give the number of switches, number of nodes, and finally which nodes are connected to a given switch.
 The most critical function for a topology is the `connect_objects` function that takes a list of objects and actually forms the links between them.
 Each compute node will be connected to an injector switch and an ejector switch (often the same switch).
 The topology must provide a mapping between a node and its ejection and injection points.
 Additionally, the topology must indicate a port number or offset for the injection in case the switch has many nodes injecting to it.
+The most important thing to distinguish here are \nodeid and \switchid types.
+These are typedefs that distinguish between a switch or internal object in the topology and a node or network endpoint.

 Besides just forming the connections, a topology is responsible for routing.
 Given a source switch and the final destination, a topology must fill out path information.

 ````
 struct path {
     int outport;
-  int dim;
-  int dir;
     int vc;
+    int geometric_id;
+    sprockit::metadata_bits<uint32_t> metadata;
 }
 ````